By-Laws of the Loudoun Beekeepers Association, Inc.

 The Vice President shall perform all duties of the President in his/her absence or during the remainder of the term if there is a vacancy in the position.

-In case of the vacancy in the position of Vice President, Secretary, or Treasurer, the President shall appoint a member to serve during the remainder of the term.
+In case of the vacancy in the position of Vice President, Secretary, or Treasurer, the Executive Committee shall appoint a member to serve during the remainder of the term.

 Only members in good standing shall vote on Association business or may serve as officers of the Association or as a delegate, chairman, or member of select committees.